 You can make a pretty good argument that Mission: Impossible is our best current movie franchise.
 Fast & Furious is bigger, in a lot of ways, from scope to box office to neck size of its cast, but suffered a quality dip in films 2-4.
 John Wick is probably cooler, although two movies might not be enough to launch it fully into the best franchise discussion.
 The Marvel movies are more of a universe than a franchise, with characters bobbing and weaving into and out of each other’s stories, but I’m willing to entertain Guardians of the Galaxy if the third movie lives up to the first two.

 But none of them can match the longevity and consistency of Mission: Impossible.
 Do you realize the first one came out in 1996?
 That is a very long time ago.
-That is so long ago that we’ve had three different Spider-men since then and the current one was born 10 days after it was released.
+That is so long ago that we’ve had three different Spider-men since then and the current one was born 10 days after the original Mission: Impossible was released.
 And the movies are still coming out and they still rule super hard.
-There’s another one coming out this summer.
 Tom Cruise might keep making these movies into his 80s.
 We’ll be on our sixth Spider-man by then.

-Below, I have attempted to rank the five existing films in the franchise.
-I will update this list upon the release of the sixth, titled Fallout.
-This is very important.
+Below, I have attempted to rank the six existing films in the franchise.
+“Attempted” being the key word.

 Let’s be clear about something: I am not here for your Mission: Impossible II slander.
 Yes, I’m ranking it last, that is true.
 But that has more to do with the other films in the franchise, all of which are so good that it makes the least-attractive sibling look like a gargoyle.
 It’s unfortunate.
 Mission: Impossible II is the worst Mission: Impossible movie and it is still better than the best Transformers movie.
 It’s a little maddening.